Sunday at Wesley-Knox

 We gather on Sunday mornings throughout the year at 10:30 am.
 Our overall worship style is celebratory, and while there is a set order of service, there’s lots of room for innovation!
 Additional services are offered during Advent and Holy Week.

-Some Questions and Answers about Services at Wesley-Knox
+Frequently Asked Questions about Services at Wesley-Knox

 Q. How do people dress for Sunday service ?